baltimoreheritage/vacant-buildings-101/_guides/report-code-violations.md

 There are three main ways you can report code violations (or make a service request) with 311:

 1. Call 311 on your phone and talk to an operator.
 2. Use the Baltimore 311 smartphone app to submit a request.
-You can download and install the app for [iOS](http://itunes.apple.com/us/app/baltimore-311/id455865821?mt=8) or [Android](https://play.google.com/store/apps/details?id=gov.baltimorecity.baltimore311).
+You can download and install the app for [iOS](https://itunes.apple.com/us/app/baltimore-city-311/id1419786875?mt=8&ign-mpt=uo%3D2) or [Android](https://play.google.com/store/apps/details?id=gov.baltimorecity.cob311).
-2. Visit [311.baltimorecity.gov](http://311.baltimorecity.gov) and select “Submit Request”.
+2. Visit [balt311.baltimorecity.gov](https://balt311.baltimorecity.gov) and select “Request” from the menu.

-Both the website and mobile applications use a platform known as [Spot Reporters](http://www.spotreporters.com/).

 **Do you want to stay anonymous?** You can make an anonymous report to an operator or on the website.
-You can also use a separate email address for making 311 reports make sure you keep your personal email private.
+You can also use a separate email address for making 311 reports in order to make sure you keep your personal email private.
 {: .notice--warning}

 ### Calling 311 and talking to an operator